-- Level 1-Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date. - Level 2-Valuations based on quoted prices for similar assets or liabilities in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3-Valuations that require inputs that reflect the Company's own assumptions that are both significant to the fair value measurement and are unobservable.
+- Level 1- Valuations based on quoted prices in active markets for identical assets or liabilities. - Level 2 Valuations based on quoted prices in active markets for similar assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data. - Level 3- Valuations based on inputs that are both significant to the fair value measurement and unobservable.

-To the extent that a valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
+To the extent that a valuation is based on models or inputs that are less observable, or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized within Level 3.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.

-There have been no changes to the valuation methods utilized by the Company during the periods presented.
-The Company evaluates transfers between levels at the end of each reporting period.
-There were no transfers of financial instruments between levels during the periods presented.
+There have been no significant changes to the valuation methods utilized by the Company during the periods presented.
+There have been no transfers between Level 1, Level 2, and Level 3 in any periods presented.